benstigsen/benstigsen.github.io/content/blog/ten-days-of-silent-meditation/index.md

 ### Vipassana
 The first couple of days laid the groundwork, where we practiced narrowing our focus and observing the tiny physical sensations caused by the breath.
 But now we started scanning our body from head to toe, very slowly, following the instructions as given by Goenka.
 First we focused on the top of our head, waiting until we felt a physical sensation, whether it was temperature, itching, pain, sweat or any other physical sensation.
 What's interesting is that as one scans down the body, it's still possible to feel some of the sensations observed earlier.
 So even though I was now scanning my left arm, I could still feel some of the sensations on the top of my head.
 We kept moving our focus down, covering more and more of the body in these sensations.
 It felt pleasant.

 As we reached our toes, having covered a lot of our body in sensations, Goenka told us to move our focus back to the top of the head... this was it.
 Everything dissappared, my entire existence.
 Vibrations were radiating from the top of my head throughout my entire body.
 I could feel myself shaking, but my body was gone.
 The entire universe was taken over by vibrations, I felt content.
-As our physical body was disintegrating in this sensory explosion, Goenka said "there is not past, there is no future, there is only Vipassana".
+As our physical body was disintegrating in this sensory explosion, Goenka said "there is no past, there is no future, there is only Vipassana".
 We opened our eyes, the meditation session was done.
 Several people started crying and laughing.
 The experience was bliss.

 Now came the next major challenge, the purpose of several philosophies, religions and Vipassana.
 To reduce suffering.
 As humans we have a tendency to repeat positive experiences to chase the same effects as before, while also avoiding negative experiences.
 We are addicts, constantly seeking positive emotions, feelings and physical sensations.
 In Vipassana this is the foundation of all suffering, craving.
 We repeated the process of scanning our body, but now it was with the goal of noticing the sensations, while not trying to force them and without attaching ourselves emotionally to whether they feel good or bad.
 Noticing uncomfortable sensations like pain and itching, accepting that they're there and taking note of the sensations.